Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 * Use of immutable, persistent data structures
 * Actor-based model enabling trusted autonomous execution of code for Smart Contracts

+## CPoS

+Acronym for Convergent Proof of Stake.
+Converges to a secure global transaction order with realtime settlement, is decentralised & permissionless, energy efficient (PoS variant), secure (offers front running resistance), Byzantine Fault Tolerance, offers zero block delay (leaderless), and the implementation and IP is unique to Convex.

 ## CRDT

 Acronym for Conflict-free Replicated Data Type, a data structure that can be replicated across many computers in a network and is guaranteed (mathematically) to reach eventual consistency.